jordanaston/T1A3-terminal-application/readme.md

 The purpose of building this app is to demonstrate my ability to design, implement and test a terminal application in Python, and throughout the process, demonstrate that I am able to use a range of developer tools.
 The brief for this assignment is to accept user input in the form of a file or text input and produce printed output or interact with the file system.

+Caveat: For the purpose of this assignment, information regarding water frequency, re-pot frequency and location may not be exactly accurate.
+For example, the references suggest that you should re-pot a snake plant every 5 to 10 years.
+So for this particular example, 7 years is used as the re-pot frequency for snake plant.

 <br>

 ## **Features**